craftcms/docs/docs/commerce/1.x/docs/customer-model.md

 ### user

-Returns a [User Model](http://buildwithcraft.com/docs/templating/usermodel) if the customer is logged in, or `null` if the customer is a guest.
+Returns a [UserModel](https://docs.craftcms.com/v2/templating/usermodel.html#simple-output) object if the customer is logged in, or `null` if the customer is a guest.

 ### addresses

-Returns an array of [Address Models](address-model.md)
+Returns an array of [Address models](address-model.md).

 ### orders

-Returns an array of completed [Order Models](order-model.md)
+Returns an array of completed [Order models](order-model.md).

 ### userId
 Returns the User ID associated with this customer if the customer is a registered user.